mlee12382/Elegoo-Neptune-Marlin/config/README.md

 1. If you have tuned your printer (especially e-steps), I highly recommend you connect and run an M503 and record your values.
 This process will erase any values changed from a stock install.
 2. [Download the latest version here](https://github.com/just-trey/Marlin/releases/latest/download/Neptune-2.zip).
 3. Extract the zip file on your computer
 4. Copy the desired `elegoo.bin` configuration to your SD Card.
-No other files are needed to install.
+No other files are needed to install, with the exception of using the LVGL firmware in which case you will also need the 'assets' folder with the 140 .bin files inside.

    ***NOTE:*** **IT IS IMPORTANT YOU KNOW THE VERSION OF THE ZNP ROBIN NANO BOARD YOU HAVE, AND YOU NEED TO USE THAT VERSION OF THE FIRMWARE**

-   - The directory structure is as follows:
+   - The directory structure is as follows though slightly modified since there are now more options:

      ![dir structure](https://user-images.githubusercontent.com/10281380/148702987-9dd38cbb-fac2-4b16-aa44-5f9b72192f2a.jpg)

-   - All firmware and configurations for 1.2 boards are in the 1.2 directory
+   - All firmware and configurations for v1.2 boards are in the v1.2 directorys
-   - All firmware and configurations for 1.3 boards are in the 1.3 directory
+   - All firmware and configurations for v1.3 boards are in the v1.3 directorys
-   - All firmware and configurations for the 2S are in the 1.3 directory
+   - All firmware and configurations for the 2S are in the v1.3 directorys
    - If you *DO NOT* have a BLTOUCH, use the file in the STOCK directory
    - If you *DO* have a BLTOUCH, use the file in the BLTOUCH directory
+   - If you are using WIFI use the corresponding directory from the LVGL_UI folder with the WIFI tag, ie. LVGL_UI\v1.3\2S\BLTouch_WIFI\ in the case of a 2S with BLTouch and Wifi.
    - Neptune 2D versions are available with STOCK and BLTOUCH support following the same structure

 ## Install